Speech and Language Disorders

 What causes speech and language disorders?

-What are common types of speech disorders?
+What are the symptoms of speech and language disorders?

-What are common types of language disorders?
+What are the types of speech and language disorders?

 Can speech and language disorders be treated?